abhisharmaX1/cli-photo-editor/README.md

 # how to use
 Compile: `make`
-Note: Use gdb to compile.
+Note: Use clang to compile.
 Usage: `filter [flag] infile outfile`
 [flag] could be any of the following:
  -b for blur